At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 - Stock firmware (AsusWRT) is very easy to use with VPNs

-- Router be used with other firmware: Asus Merlin, DD-WRT, Tomato, AdvancedTomato, OpenWRT
+- Router can be used with other firmware: Asus Merlin, DD-WRT, Tomato, AdvancedTomato, OpenWRT

 - Very durable (difficult to brick)